jangir02vishal/F1-Module-Test-AccioJob-landing-page/README.md

 # AccioJob Landing Page Recreation

 Welcome to the AccioJob landing page recreation project!
-This project recreate several sections of the AccioJob landing page using your proficiency in HTML, CSS, and Bootstrap.
-The goal is to translate a design showcasing a platform dedicated to launching tech careers from scratch into a live webpage.
+This project recreate several sections of the AccioJob landing page using the proficiency in HTML, CSS, and Bootstrap.

 ## Project Overview